dill/RDistanceBook/index.md

 A `git` repository containing the text of the book [can be found on github](http://github.com/dill/RDistanceBook).
 You can use github's [Issues](https://github.com/dill/RDistanceBook/issues) to submit suggestions, or (if you're more `git` savvy) you can [submit pull requests](https://help.github.com/articles/using-pull-requests/) to alter the content.

-## A book without a publisher...
+## A book with a publisher!

-If you're a publisher and you'd like to print a dead tree version of these pages, I'd be very interested in talking to you.
+As of 2017, I am happy to announce the book will published by [Pelagic](https://pelagicpublishing.com/) sometime in 2018 as part of their "Data in the Wild" series.

-If you are interested in obtaining a dead tree copy of these pages, then please let me know by [filling in this Google Form](https://docs.google.com/forms/d/1z5bFFd_GpUXeVzbr5wuwoUKT5wvhNizrGpEOiCZik58/viewform); having evidence of demand will make it more likely that paper copy will exist.
-If you fill in the form, I'll e-mail you if a paper copy becomes (or is likely to become) available but won't use your address for any other reason.
+If you are interested in obtaining a dead tree copy of these pages, then please let me know by [filling in this Google Form](https://docs.google.com/forms/d/1z5bFFd_GpUXeVzbr5wuwoUKT5wvhNizrGpEOiCZik58/viewform).
+I'll e-mail you with updates as a paper copy becomes available but won't use your address for any other reason.